Davidforster1/MinesweeperGridGenerator/README.md

 The displayGrid function, prints the array to the console using two for loops through the 2 dimensional grid array so the user can see what they have created with their input.

 d.
 As a result of undertaking this challenge, I am satisfied with the outcome of this challenge as I have a working solution despite a minor logic error.
-After vigorous testing and debugging, I have noticed the logic error is in my checkMines function which I have been unable to fix at this moment in time.
+After much testing and debugging, I have noticed the logic error is in my checkMines function which I have been unable to fix at this moment in time.
 I thoroughly enjoyed this exercise due to the challenge it provided and will attempt to fix the clue bug in the near future.